 The main location for written papers is the sports hall.
 Students must take their bags to the container 15 minutes before the start of the exam, then proceed to the blue sports hall for the pre-exam briefing.
 Students will be called alphabetically and should file in silence to the exam room.
 Where a student sits will be determined by their surname.
 The student will sit at the desk bearing a card with their name, exam number and subject/tier.
 Desks will be arranged in candidate surname order.
 This arrangement follows examination board rules and the school cannot change it.
-When not in exams, students are expected to go to the allocated study rooms.
+When not in exams, students are expected to go to their normal classes or class as shown on your study timetable.